 - WELL-BALANCED PROGRAM

-This deluxe tour represents Nepal in the form of a teaser that gives you a taste of what Nepal has to offer.
-This itinerary for ten days is a comprehensive program that will let you experience some aspects of NEPAL.
+This deluxe tour represents Nepal as a teaser that gives you a taste of what Nepal has to offer.
+This ten-day itinerary is a comprehensive program that will let you experience some aspects of NEPAL.

-With an area of 147,181 square kilometres (56,827 sq mi) and a population of approximately 30 million, Nepal is the world’s 93rd largest country by landmass and the 41st most populous country.
+With 147,181 square kilometres (56,827 sq mi) and a population of approximately 30 million, Nepal is the world’s 93rd largest country by landmass and the 41st most populous country.
 Kathmandu is the nation’s capital and the country’s largest metropolis.

 Nepal has a rich geography.
 The mountainous north has eight of the world’s ten tallest mountains, including the highest point on Earth, Mount Everest (8848 M).
-It contains more than 240 peaks over 20,000 ft (6,096 m) above sea level.
+It contains over 240 peaks over 20,000 ft (6,096 m) above sea level.
 The fertile and humid south is heavily urbanised.

 This program features: